 Barbeau, Jean, and Keyon, Lewis.
 Map of Pittsburgh and its environs.
 N. B. Molineux, Pittsburgh, 1830.
 Historic Pittsburgh DARMAP0576.

-Darby, William.
+Darby, Wm.
 Plan of Pittsburg and adjacent country.
-1815.
+R. Patterson and W. Darby, Philadelphia, 1815.
 Historic Pittsburgh DARMAP0197, DARMAP0198.
 Reproduced as “Plan von Pittsburg und Umgebungen” in Bernhard, Duke of Saxe-Weimar-Eisenach, Heinrich Luden, ed., Reise Sr. Hoheit des Herzogs Bernhard zu Sachsen-Weimar-Eisenach durch Nord-Amerika in den Jahren 1825 und 1826, vol. II, Wilhelm Hoffmann, Weimar, 1828, following p.
 200 (Internet Archive reisesrhoheitdes00bern, reisesrhoheitdes00inbern), and hence occasionally attributed to Bernhard.

 Donalson, Al. “Signing in: Names of city streets reflect colorful history.”
 Pittsburgh Press, Mar.
 19, 1985, p.
 A7.
 Newspapers.com 146595524.